Radiofrequency Ablation for Arthritis Pain

 To prepare for radiofrequency ablation treatment, you should take a few precautions, including:

-Do not eat within six hours of your appointment.
-You may have clear liquids until two hours before the procedure.
+Do not eat within six hours of your appointment; however, you may have clear liquids until two hours before the procedure.

 If you have diabetes and use insulin, you must adjust the dosage of insulin the day of the procedure.
 Your primary care doctor will help you with this adjustment.
 Bring your diabetes medication with you so you can take it after the procedure.